Wayne, Illinois: Dunham Woods Riding Club

 The Dunham Woods Riding Club was founded in 1934 by a group of Wayne and Geneva residents who leased the original Dunham family home.
 A fire destroyed the original old coach house in 1950 and the proceeds of the insurance were utilized by the club to purchase the Inn, the Lower Barn, swimming pool, tennis courts, and surrounding land.
 The Gray Room ballroom, Formal Dining Room and a new kitchen were added in 1957.

 In 1961, the Wayne-DuPage Hunt was instrumental in purchasing more land from Dunham's Inc., including the Kennels and Upper Barn.
 This purchase was made in the name of the Dunham Woods Riding Club.
 Additional land was purchased in 1975, which included the outdoor riding rings, indoor riding ring, outside cross-country course, tenant house, and new pole barn all of which are leased to the Hunt by the club.

 In 1979, the four corners comprising the intersection of Army Trail and Dunham Roads, The Dunham Woods Riding Club and Dunham Castle, together with the additional surrounding land and outbuildings were accepted into the National Register of Historic Places.

-The Dunham Woods Riding Club is an active social and tennis club, with three dining rooms, two private rooms, a terrace, and a patio.
-The club hosts a variety of social events and private parties and is open February through December.
-Club members are primarily Wayne residents, as well as residents from neighboring communities such as St. Charles and Geneva.